ayonli/ngrpc/README.md

         inside one project, using different certificates makes no sense.
     - `connectTimeout` Connection timeout in milliseconds, the default value is `5_000` ms.
     - `options` Channel options, see https://www.npmjs.com/package/@grpc/grpc-js for more details.
     - `stderr` Log file used for stderr.
+If omitted and `stdout` is set, the program uses `stdout` for `stderr` as well.
     - `entry` The entry file that is used to spawn this app.
 This option overwrites the one set in the head.
     - `env` The environment variables passed to the `entry` file.

-With these simple configurations, we can write our gRPC application straightforwardly in a `.proto` file and a `.ts` file in the `services` directory, without any headache of how to start the server or connect to the services, all is properly handled internally by the NgRPC framework.
+With these simple configurations, we can write our gRPC application straightforwardly in `.proto` files and a `.ts` files, without any headache of when and where to start the server or connect to the services, all is properly handled internally by the NgRPC framework.

 ## CLI Commands

-- `init` initiate a new gRPC project
+- `ngrpc init` initiate a new gRPC project

-- `start [app]` start an app or all apps (exclude non-served ones)
+- `ngrpc start [app]` start an app or all apps (exclude non-served ones)
     - `app` the app name in the config file

-- `restart [app]` restart an app or all apps (exclude non-served ones)
+- `ngrpc restart [app]` restart an app or all apps (exclude non-served ones)
     - `app` the app name in the config file

-- `reload [app]` reload an app or all apps
+- `ngrpc reload [app]` reload an app or all apps
     - `app` the app name in the config file

-- `stop [app]` stop an app or all apps
+- `ngrpc stop [app]` stop an app or all apps
     - `app` the app name in the config file

-- `list` list all apps (exclude non-served ones)
+- `ngrpc list` list all apps (exclude non-served ones)

 ### Hot-Reloading